danielsz/oauth2-client/README.md

 I welcome all contributions insofar as they remain in the realm of the resource owner password grant type.

+### Acknowledgments

+The public API of this library was inspired by Ruby's OAuth2 [library](https://github.com/intridea/oauth2).
+The IBM developerWorks [article](http://www.ibm.com/developerworks/security/library/se-oathjavapt1/index.html) on the subject of this particular grant type was very helpful, too.
 ## License

 This software is released as open source under the LGPLv3 license.
 If you need a commercial license for private forks and modifications, we will provide you with a custom URL to a privately hosted jar with a commercial-friendly license.
 Please mail me for further inquiries.